Skip to main content

 4 mentions Positive Neutral Negative

-Players find humor in the game's map design, particularly the repetitive nature of hacking door terminals and the amusingly convoluted pathfinding that leads to unnecessary door openings.
-This quirky design choice adds a layer of comedic frustration as players struggle to navigate more complex routes.
+Players find humor in the game's map design, particularly the repetitive requirement to hack door terminals and the amusingly convoluted pathfinding that leads to unnecessary door openings.
+This quirky design element adds a layer of comedic frustration, making navigation both entertaining and challenging.

 • “The map design is another funny aspect; as some people said, every door terminal is required to hack to proceed, and there is only a limited variety to choose from.”